elestio-examples/traduora/tests/README.md

 The Elestio Traduora Docker image sends the container logs to stdout.
 To view the logs, you can use the following command:

-    docker logs traduora

-Alternatively, if you are using Docker Compose, you can use this command:

-    docker-compose logs -f traduora
+    docker-compose logs -f

-If you prefer to consume the container logs differently, you can configure the logging driver using the `--log-driver` option.
-By default, Docker uses the json-file driver.

-To stop a Docker container on Windows or Mac using the command line, you can use the following command:
+To stop the stack you can use the following command:

-    docker stop [container-name]

-Replace [container-name] with the name or ID of the container you want to stop.

-To avoid using Ctrl+C on Windows or Mac to stop a container when running it in the foreground, you can use the following command instead:

-    docker stop $(docker ps -q --filter ancestor=[image-name])
+    docker-compose down

 ## Backup and Restore with Docker Compose